CircleCI Server v3.x Metrics and Monitoring

 From the KOTS dashboard, select "configure graphs".
 Then enter

-http://prometheus-server and KOTS will generate resource
+http://prometheus-server and KOTS generates resource usage graphs.

 Use Telegraf to forward metrics to Datadog